DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 ## Architectural Style
 An architectural style, is a set of restrictions that guide how we define architectural elements and relate between them in ways that satisfy the given style.

 Our style is a component based architectural style, that follows the definitions presented in the [Component Classifications](#component-classifications) section.
 Meaning that any component in our architecture will belong to a specific classification defined in that section.
 We strive to follow a data-oriented design, where the data is visible to all the components, which requires no visibility notations on data like public, protected or private, it makes the architecture more clean, and since data is shared and no private data is needed, then no internal component states about data need to be saved - which in a lot of practices has minimized the amount of data used throughout the program.
 Every component acts as a system - a collection of functions.
 Some data will be saved in different components, but will remain public.
-The data components will be stored in cache and loaded into runtime when called, if no cache system is present, then they will automatically be loaded into runtime - therefore a cache system like APCu, Redis or Memcache is recommended to increase speed.
+Some data elements will be stored in cache and loaded into runtime when called, if no cache system is present, then they will automatically be loaded into runtime - therefore a cache system like APCu, Redis or Memcache is recommended to increase speed.

 Each component will be divided in a Core-Model-Controller manner, such that: Each component's functionallity that is visible, and can be triggered by an end-user will be referred by a `Controller` component.
 And any functionallity that is not visible to the end-user will be referred by a `Model` component.
 User-made components may choose any style he desires for `Model` components, but must create `Controller` components on top of them when making it visible to the end-user through the API. `Core` components are basically `Model` components  that define the overall system's workflow and give user-made components the basic functionallity needed to integrate with the system's workflow and features.